 Biological control of tree of heaven

 Tree of heaven, Ailanthus altissima, is a deciduous tree native to north-east and central China and Taiwan.
-It was brought to Europe and North America as an ornamental, but became invasive and is now an invasive species of concern in many countries, including Canada.
+It was brought to Europe and North America as an ornamental, but became invasive and is now an invasive species of concern in many countries, including Canada and the USA.
 Once established, tree of heaven is difficult to control, with mechanical and chemical options being limited and expensive.
-Since 2020, CABI has been working with partners to coordinate options for biological control of tree of heaven in Canada.
+Since 2020, CABI has been working with partners to coordinate options for biological control of tree of heaven in Canada and the western USA.

 So, what’s the problem

 Tree of heaven, Ailanthus altissima, was first introduced into North America in 1784 and was widely planted in urban centres in the mid-1800s; it is now found across most of the USA and adjacent areas of Canada and Mexico.